MohaHayat/ML-Self-Teaching/README.md

 # ML-Self-Teaching
-Some ML files I made to learn the basics
+I made these files while learning from online sources.
+Each python file is heavily commented.